Ozuma Kaname and His Tortured Tattooed Beauties

-The Japanese artist Ozuma Kaname, born in Niigata in 1939, was trained in classical Japanese painting by his uncle Sakai Soushi.
+The extremely talented and prolific Japanese artist Ozuma Kaname, born in Niigata in 1939, was trained in classical Japanese painting by his uncle Sakai Soushi.
+From all artists from the ‘Golden age’ SM era, his work is by far most published.
+This is perhaps not so surprising as, in Ozuma’s art, three different specialties come together in one beautiful image: the sensuous seme-e (kinbaku pictures) scene, the bijin-ga (beauty pictures), and the irezumi (tattoo) masterpiece.
 His images are mainly inspired on the traditional subjects to which he adds beautifully tattooed (wabori) female figures tied-up in inescapable poses.

-The following video shows more of Ozuma’s amazing tattoo art:
+The following video shows more amazing tattoo art by Ozuma Kaname:

 Source: ‘The Beauty of Kinbaku‘ by Master “K”